tytydraco/yessleep/out/When_my_husband_said_he_was_haunted_by_the_accident_I_didnt_think_he_meant_literally.md

 Howard shifted uncomfortably.
 “Are you serious?”

 “I don’t think it’s anything to worry about.
-I did a bit of research, it’s completely normal for a lot of kids.”
+I did a bit of research.
+It’s completely normal for a lot of kids.”

 He let out a long breath.
 “You’re probably right, Sasha.
 The poor kid’s been through a lot, what with having a crazy dad and all.”